111 West 57th Street: Residential use

-When the building was finished, Mahoney said he considered it to have been commercially unsuccessful.
+When the building was finished, Maloney said he considered it to have been commercially unsuccessful.
 Following slow sales, Apollo Global wrote off part of its mezzanine loan on 111 West 57th Street in August 2023.
 A model apartment by Rafael de Cardenas, occupying floor 66, was completed the same month.
 That October, M&T Bank provided a $30 million loan for the project.
 The tower's early condominium owners included the government of Canada (which bought an apartment for its consul general) and the developer Christian Candy.
-Sotheby's International Realty took over as the building's condominium sales agent in July 2024, and Bonhams auction house leased the former piano showroom that September.
+Nikki Field of Sotheby's International Realty took over as the building's condominium sales agent in July 2024, at which point 23 units remained unsold.
+Over the next two years, Field's team sold 22 units (many at discounted rates) for a combined $480 million.

+Bonhams auction house leased the former piano showroom in September 2024.
 The building had 10 unsold apartments by April 2025, and two of the original condo owners were recorded as having sold their apartments by August.
+The Bonhams space in the building opened in February 2026, opening the rotunda to the public for the first time in over a decade.
+By January 2026, only two apartments remained unsold, of which one was sold that April.
+Maloney retrospectively said that "financially, it was a disaster", referring to the financial shortfalls during construction and the fact that it had taken a decade to sell all the apartments.